H-s-O/Kodtrol/README.md

 # Kodtrol
 ![Kodtrol screenshot](screenshot.png)
+(Curious to see what the project in this screenshot looks like?
+[Here it is](https://youtu.be/CueEGW6SlJ0).)

 # Note: this software is still in alpha stage.
 Use at your own risk; expect breaking changes without prior notice.
+See "Local development / run from source" below.

 ## Features roadmap (in no particular order)
 - [Open Fixture Library](https://open-fixture-library.org/) integration